-Function Description s.str.lower()/s.str.upper() Returns a Series of lowercase/uppercase versions of each string s.str.replace(pat, repl, regex=False) Returns a Series that replaces occurences of substrings matching pat with string repl.
-When regex=False, pat is treated as a literal string; when regex=True, pat is treated as a RegEx pattern. s.str.contains(pat) Returns a boolean Series indicating if a substring matching the regex pat is contained in each string s.str.extract(pat) Returns a DataFrame of the first subsequence of each string that matches the regex pat.
-If pat contains one group, then only the substring matching the group is extracted s.str.split(pat=" ") Splits the strings in s at the delimiter pat (defaults to a whitespace).
+Function Description s.str.lower()/s.str.upper() Returns a Series of lowercase/uppercase versions of each string. s.str.replace(pat, repl, regex=False) Returns a Series that replaces occurrences of substrings matching pat with string repl.
+When regex=False, pat is treated as a literal string; when regex=True, pat is treated as a RegEx pattern. s.str.contains(pat) Returns a boolean Series indicating if a substring matching the regex pat is contained in each string. s.str.extract(pat) Extracts capture groups in the regex pat from each string.
+Returns a DataFrame with the extracted substring where the columns in the returned DataFrame correspond to the capture groups in pat. s.str.split(pat=" ") Splits the strings in s at the delimiter pat (defaults to a whitespace).
 Returns a Series of lists, where each list contains strings of the characters before and after the split.